fakerbaby/fakerbaby.github.io/_pages/about.md

+---
+title: "About me"
+layout: archive
+permalink: /about me/
+---

 ## About me

 Welcome to my academic page!
 I am excited to share with you my journey and research endeavors in the field of artificial intelligence.
 Currently, I am an intern at ByteDance AI Lab, where I contribute to the cutting-edge research conducted by the Responsible AI (RAI) team.
 My primary focus within this team is on Reinforcement Learning with Human Feedback (RLHF), a fascinating area that merges the power of machine learning with human expertise.